 Provides practical experience in working stage crews, scenic construction, painting, and lighting for Theatre Arts productions.
-The amount of work required for upperdivision credit will differ in both quantity and quality from that required for lower-division credit.
+The amount of work required for upper-division credit differs in both quantity and quality from that required for lower-division credit.

 THE 2177 - Assistant Stage Manager (1)